Stranger of Paradise: Final Fantasy Origin: Plot

 To find the crystals, the Warriors meet with Astos, the King of the Dark Elves, who points them in the direction of the Wind Crystal.
 While searching for the Wind Crystal, the Warriors are transported to the Flying Fortress, a space station orbiting the planet.
 They defeat the Fiend of Chaos guarding the Wind Crystal, Tiamat, who reverts to another defeated hero named Sophia.
 The Wind Crystal is restored and Sophia decides to join the Warriors.
 As they journey to the Earth Crystal, the Warriors begin to recover fragments of their memories as they defeat monsters and absorb the darkness mist they expel into their crystals, and remember they all come from a faraway land beyond Cornelia.
 They subsequently find the Earth and Fire Crystals, defeating the respective Fiends Lich and Marilith.
 On the way to the Water Crystal, Neon admits to the Warriors that unlike them, she was born in Cornelia and now remembers that she was given her crystal by Astos.
 They then proceed to defeat the Fiend Kraken and restore the Water Crystal.

 With the four Crystals restored, the Warriors return to Cornelia, only to find the darkness more prevalent than before.
 They are welcomed coldly and accused of being servants of Chaos just as monsters and darkness-infected pirates attack.
 After repelling the assault, the Warriors confront Astos, who reveals he is an observer left behind by the Lufenians, a highly advanced civilization capable of interdimensional travel, tasked with reporting the balance of light and darkness in Cornelia.
-Astos then attacks the Warriors, and upon his defeat, they begin to recover more of their memories, with Jack and his friends remembering that they are in fact "Strangers", otherworldly agents tasked with traveling to Cornelia to destroy the excess darkness Lufenia disposes of there.
+Astos then attacks the Warriors, and upon his defeat, they begin to recover more of their memories, with Jack and his friends remembering that they are in fact "Strangers", otherworldly agents tasked with traveling to Cornelia to destroy the darkness that Lufenia disposed there.
 Jack and his friends have in fact been sent to Cornelia many times before, though their memories are temporarily erased on every deployment.
 However, if the Strangers fail to destroy the darkness, Lufenia simply resets the world.
 Disgusted by Lufenia's manipulation of Cornelia, Jack and his friends secretly plotted with Astos to find a way to break Lufenia's hold over Cornelia.
 Astos reveals that Lufenia fears the darkness because if it combines with human emotion, it creates chaos, which is the one force they cannot control.
 He also reveals that upon his death, the darkness he has stockpiled in his body will be released and cover the entire world, and this darkness quickly spreads to Cornelia.